Durlston Court Preparatory School, Barton on Sea

-This small co-ed prep school near the Dorset border has a real family feel, excellent academic results and even has its very own ceramics studio.
+This small co-ed prep school near the Dorset border has a real family feel, excellent academic results and community-minded 'can-do' outlook.

-In 2016 there were three huge additions to the campus with the new Design and Technology Centre – fully equipped with 3D printers and a laser cutter – a brand new ceramics studio, that includes both manual and electric potters wheels for budding creatives and sports-wise, the pupils benefited from brand new tennis and netball hard courts.
-The school now has a tennis academy that operates daily (and even offers parent sessions too!)
+Plenty of great facilities were added to the expanded campus in 2016.
+The Design and Technology Centre is fully equipped with 3D printers and a laser cutter.
+The ceramics studio includes both manual and electric potters wheels for budding creatives.
+Pupils have also benefitted from new tennis and netball hard courts.
+For the keenest, there are tennis and cricket academies that operates daily.
+Durlston Court even offer parent sessions in tennis, too!

-Also in sports, there is a heated outdoor swimming pool, along with all-weather floodlit astroturf courts for hockey, football and tennis, large playing fields and an on-site sports hall.
+Also in sports, there is a heated outdoor swimming pool, along with all-weather floodlit astroturf for hockey, football and tennis, large playing fields and an on-site sports hall.
 The school has also had quite a bit of success with its sailing squads, no surprises there with its proximity to the coast.
-Most recently the U11 Sailing Team won the National IAPS Competition, and the U11 and U13 crews won the Independent Schools Inland Sailing competitions.
+Previously, the U11 Sailing Team won the National IAPS Competition, and the U11 and U13 crews won the Independent Schools Inland Sailing competitions.
 Most recently, the Millfield Regatta, so any boaty kids will have plenty of good company at the school.

-Kids also get the opportunity to use ‘The Den’ Durlston’s Forest School setting, a Galley Kitchen for cookery activities, a purpose-built science lab (available to students from Year 5 onwards) and the fact the coast is just half a mile means that it’s ideally located for beach-related activities and mini field trips.
+Kids also get the opportunity to use ‘The Den’, Durlston’s Forest School setting, a Galley Kitchen for cookery activities, the library and a purpose-built science lab (available to students from Year 5 onwards).
+The fact the coast is just half a mile means that it’s ideally located for beach-related activities and mini field trips.

 For Drama, the school has two core productions a year with the Middle School and Senior School performances, each also putting as much effort into sets, sound and lighting as the acting itself.

-For the other year groups, there’s the eagerly anticipated Year 7 Panto as well as a special Pre-Prep Christmas performance and Dance Shows in the Spring.
+For the other year groups, there’s an eagerly-anticipated Year 7 Panto as well as a special Pre-Prep traditional Christmas Nativity performance and Dance Shows for all pupils in the Spring.
 Pre-Prep’s dedicated hall space also allows for regular drama assemblies and the chance for everyone to perform from a young age.

 Having joined the school as Head back in 2015, Richard May previously held the role of Deputy Head at Red House School up in County Durham.
 On meeting him it’s easy to see he is fully and completely immersed in school life.
 Working very closely with the senior leadership team throughout the whole school, he is also extremely hands-on when it comes to interacting with the student body as a whole.

 Forward-looking with a nod to a the significant heritage here, he’s keen to emphasise the school’s original motto – ‘Erectus non Elatus’ (Proud but not Boastful) – is still very much a part of daily school life.
 The Durlston way is all about being a confident all-rounder and although academic achievement is certainly encouraged here, there’s a feeling it’s not the be-all and end-all of everything.
 Pupils are encouraged to strive to be the best they can be, while retaining a sense of politeness and warmth to others.

 Let’s start with the uniform.
 The blazer hasn’t changed in all of the 116 years of the school’s history and is incredibly striking with its light grey and white design, adorned with the Imperial Roman Eagle.
 The colours are said to represent the grey and white for the cliffs and sea from the original location near the Purbeck coast, and the kids look really smart wearing it.
 Also, bonus, because it hasn’t changed it makes it a lot easier for those sibling hand-me-downs!

 From Year 3, all children have weekly “Headmaster lessons” which cover life-skills you wouldn’t necessarily see on any regular curriculum.
 These involve everything from learning how to give a proper handshake – though that has been put on hold for the moment – to how to change a car tyre and add a little bit of something ‘extra’ to weekly school life.
-The Head is also actively involved with Pre-Prep and chats with children in every classroom on his ‘Wednesday Walkabout’ as well as giving those all-important handshakes during Praise Assemblies.
+The Head is also actively involved with Pre-Prep and chats with children in every classroom on his ‘Wednesday Walkabout’.

 Each year the school hosts a whole-school art exhibition and features works from Kindergarten right through to Year 8.
-Art is such a cornerstone subject here and so popular is ceramics a number of the kids have even got their own potters’ wheel at home.
+Art is a cornerstone subject here.
+Ceramics, in particular, is so popular that a number of the kids have even got their own potters’ wheel at home.

 WORD ON THE GROUND

 With a strong academic record and close family feel, it’s quite the badge of honour to get your kids in here.
-Speaking to parents they often exclaim how much they love the school and many of the parents are old Durlstonians themselves.
+Speaking to parents, they often exclaim how much they love the school.
+Many of the parents are old Durlstonians themselves.

 THE MUDDY VERDICT